-Christmas Day is here, it's one of my favorite days of the year!
+Christmas is here, it’s one of my favorite times of the year!

 Something about Christmas day puts everyone in a good mood.
 Getting together with family, giving and receiving gifts, and most importantly for my family – celebrating the birth of our Savior, Jesus Christ.

 While a lot of the Christmas holiday has been over-run by consumerism and greed that has become so prevalent in our culture, for me looking back to God’s word really brings me back to how for so many generations God’s people had been looking forward to the coming of a savior.